dgparent/Second-Brain-Foundation/docs/05-research/user-research/interview-questions.md

 - Probe: Why that approach?
 - Reveals: Workflow preference, time management

-**Q29: "What tools or plugins do you use to help with organization?"**
+**Q29: "What tools or modules do you use to help with organization?"**
 - Listen for: Automation attempts, technical sophistication
 - Probe: How well do they work?
 - Reveals: Current solutions, gaps